-- 1. Project-specific product quantities and product-specific EPDs, - 2.
-Be averaged across the entire project based on mass or volume, and - 3.
-Be submitted on a product pathway compliance form (see example in this appendix).
+- 1. Project-specific product quantities - 2.
+Product-specific EPDs for those products used for compliance - 3.
+Product reference values used as defaults when product-specific EPDs are not available, - 4.
+A summed total GWP across the entire project, and - 5.
+A submitted product pathway compliance form (see example in this appendix).

-A product-specific EPD is permitted to combine varying levels of manufacturing specificity and may be covered across multiple facility locations.
-Where a product-specific EPD is not available for a building product, an industry-average EPD shall be permitted.
+A product specific EPD is permitted to combine varying levels of manufacturing specificity and may be covered across multiple facility locations.
+Where a product specific EPD is not available for a building product, an industry-average EPD shall be permitted.